-Chicken feeders are a must whether you keep backyard chickens or commercial poultry keeping.
+Chicken feeders are a must whether you keep backyard chickens or commercial poultry.

-Having well-designed chicken feeders will reduce food wastage and make your chicken comfortable when eating.
+Having well-designed chicken feeders will reduce food waste and make your chicken comfortable when eating.
 You also need feeders for your poultry to avoid food contamination.

-If you are living off the grid and keeping backyard chicken, we encourage mastering the art of making poultry feeders.
+If you are living off the grid and keeping backyard chickens, we encourage mastering the art of making poultry feeders.
 Do that using locally available materials.

-In this article, we outline the 5 automatic chicken feeder ideas from PVC and bucket.
+In this article, we outline the 5 automatic chicken feeder ideas from PVC and buckets.
 We state how to go about it step by step that is easy to follow through.

 We also have additional information that you will learn in this article.
 Continue reading to get all these and more.

-- 5 Ideas To Make Automatic Chicken Feeder From PVC And Bucket
+- 5 Ideas To Make Automatic Chicken Feeders From PVC And Buckets

 - 5 Pro Tips When Automate Chicken Feeding